steve-kasica/romanticcircles.github.io/_docs/production-documentation/pub-guide/drupal-import.md

 ### Other feeds

 Some features of the RC site — notably, "Colorbox annotation" (formerly known as "standalone note") and Leaflet mapping — require their own importers.
-The Colorbox annotation importer, for instance, creates numerous individual notes-as-nodes (which often contain pictures and other content) for a given parent volume, which is set by a tamper plugin that must specified/changed before each unique import.
+The Colorbox annotation importer, for instance, creates numerous individual notes-as-nodes (which often contain pictures and other content) for a given parent volume, which is set by a tamper plugin that **must specified/changed before each unique import**.
 These separate pages can then be "popped up" upon linking to them using the Colorbox function (which is enabled by a module).
 Once you familiarize yourself with the logic of the feeds importers and the operation of XPath in parsing/selecting specific content via tags, the construction and function of these importers should be clear.

+> We *highly* recommend you review the technical documentation for the [Feeds Importers](../drupal-feeds/) before you attempt to run any feed other than the site's 4 "vanilla" feeds importers, covered above: Praxis XML & HTML / Editions XML & HTML.

 -----

-## Known issues with feeds / content cleanup
+## Content cleanup / known issues with Feeds

 Unfortunately, the feeds importers aren't perfect; while they are able to retrieve most content and put it in the relevant Drupal field, a bit of cleanup is needed post-import.
+You'll need to perform the following 3 steps *each* time you (re)import a volume.

 Here's a list of known issues and fixes, which are all quick & easy:

 1. **Titles appear twice at the top of articles.** Simply navigate to each article's UI "backend" edit page in Drupal and delete the title from the "Body" field.
-2. **The text is formatted in strange ways.** For some reason, the WYSIWYG editor doesn't automatically set the Full HTML you've imported as being "source" code: while you're in the *Edit* page for each article, simply click the "Source" button on the editor toolbar (<>) for the Abstract (summary), Body, and Notes fields.
+2. **The text may be formatted in strange ways.** For some reason, the WYSIWYG editor doesn't automatically set the Full HTML you've imported as being "source" code: while you're in the *Edit* page for each article, simply click the "Source" button on the editor toolbar (<>) for the Abstract (summary), Body, and Notes fields.
 3. **Some fields don't populate.** Occasionally there might be metadata fields that don't have content when they should.
 Do a quick one-over of each article's *Edit* page and simply supply any missing information manually.

+Because these steps can be fairly time-consuming, particularly on a large edition, we recommend you perform them **only once**, when the volume is ready to go to the proofing stage.
+If errors are found in the volume and the source TEI must be edited, you'll also need to repeat the cleanup upon the final importation of the volume.